Financial control and abuse in relationships is still an area we aren’t talking enough about

 It was rattling, but it was the comment of the sales assistant a few minutes later that really threw me: giving a little wink, she whispered “don’t worry, we see that sort of thing all the time”.

-We’ve made so much progress in the past decade to better understand gender based violence.
-But the words of that shop assistant ring in my ears today, reminding me that financial control and abuse in relationships is still an area that we aren’t talking enough about and that as a society we don’t fully understand – a form of cohesive control that in its own right is illegal across most of Australia (not yet in NSW) and also often a precursor to other forms of violence.
+We’ve made so much progress in the past decade to better understand gender-based violence.
+But the words of that shop assistant ring in my ears today, reminding me that financial control and abuse in relationships is still an area that we aren’t talking enough about and that as a society we don’t fully understand.
+It’s a form of coercive control that is illegal across most of Australia and also often a precursor to other forms of violence.

 Seeing someone being publicly shamed about their spending shouldn’t be ‘normal’, it should be something that worries us all

-Yet, often it’s the most frequent forms of cultural violence that are normalised, and therefore don’t attract our attention as they should.
-A 2020 report revealed that more than 600,000 Australians experienced financial abuse over the past 12-months.^
+Yet often it’s the most frequent forms of cultural violence that are normalised, and therefore don’t attract our attention as they should.
+ABS data revealed that more than 2.3 million Australians – 16% of women and 7% of men – have experienced financial abuse during their lifetime.

 Part of ending the scourge of cohesive control including financial abuse, and the violent patriarchy that causes it, is actually being able to identify the full spectrum of what abuse looks like – so that we can call it out, and label it for what it is.